sclaggett/eye-native/README.md

 ## Compiling OpenCV

-The OpenCV static libraries for Mac were built from source:
+The OpenCV libraries for Mac were built from source:

 ```sh
 $ cd <working_directory>